A social media survey looks at the telemedicine experience of migraine and headache patients during the COVID-19 pandemic

 Both Dr. Halker-Singh and Dr. Chiang are also aware of the shortcomings of telemedicine.
 Telemedicine is only accessible to people with access to the internet or a cellular plan with data.
 The study also reflected that.
 The survey went out to people who were active members of the American Migraine Foundation and was sent out electronically.
 “If patients don’t have internet access or if patients don’t use the internet, then they don’t have the opportunity to tell us whether they like telemedicine or not,” says Dr. Chiang.

 The positive reviews of telemedicine in the study are encouraging for Dr. Halker Singh, who would like to see telemedicine access increase.
 “We know that migraine really affects everyone, she says.
 “It’s a very prevalent disease with a significant disease burden and, to really improve this and improve telemedicine, we need better access.”

-One of the results from the study that Dr. Chiang found impressive with was the mix of providers using telemedicine.
+One of the results from the study that Dr. Chiang found impressive was the mix of providers using telemedicine.
 “That also indicates that if insurance coverage for telemedicine were to be rolled back then not only patients but multiple levels of healthcare providers would be affected,” she says.

-During the pandemic, insurance providers allowed for the increased reimbursement for telemedicine visits, and Dr. Halker Singh would like to see that continue.
-“Our hope is that telemedicine will be something we can continue to provide once the pandemic ends and hopefully insurance will allow for continuation of this,” she says.
+During the pandemic, insurance providers allow for the increased reimbursement for telemedicine visits, and Dr. Halker Singh would like to see that continue.
+“Our hope is that telemedicine will be something we can continue to provide once the pandemic ends and hopefully insurance will allow for the continuation of this,” she says.